XinshaoAmosWang/DerivativeManipulation/README.md

   c.
 Mentornet: Learning datadriven curriculum for very deep neural networks on corrupted labels

   ...

-* Without using extra validation sets for model optimisation: e.g.,
+**Without using extra validation sets for model optimisation**: e.g.,

   a.
 Learning to reweight examples for robust deep learning